fedealbanese/community-changing-users/README.md

 Federico Albanese, Esteban Feuerstein, Leandro Lombardi, Pablo Balenzuela, Characterizing community changing users using text mining and graph machine learning on Twitter (AMW 2023)

-Abstract.
+**Abstract**.
 Even though the Internet and social media have increased the amount of news and information people can consume, most users are only exposed to content that reinforces their positions and isolates them from other ideological communities.
 This environment has real conse-